CNAG-Biomedical-Informatics/pheno-ranker/docs/patient.md

     This will create the **output** text file `rank.txt`.

+    The first rows in `rank.txt` are the best matches according to the selected sorting metric.
+By default, patient mode sorts by Hamming distance; use `--sort-by jaccard` to sort by Jaccard similarity instead.

-    ???+ Abstract "`rank.txt` column names and meaning"
+    ???+ Abstract "How to read `rank.txt`"

-        * `RANK`: This indicates the similarity match's order.
-A rank of 1 signifies the best match.
+        For most analyses, start with these columns:

+        * `RANK`: Match order; `1` is the best match under the selected sorting metric.
-        * `REFERENCE(ID)`: The unique identifier (primary key) for the reference individual.
+        * `REFERENCE(ID)`: The matched individual in the reference cohort.
-        * `TARGET(ID)`: The unique identifier (primary key) for the target individual.
-This is set using the `--t` parameter.
-        * `FORMAT`: Specifies the format of the input data, which can be one of the following: `BFF`, `PXF`, or `CSV`.
-This is configured in the settings file.
+        * `HAMMING-DISTANCE`: Lower values indicate more similar binary profiles.
+        * `JACCARD-INDEX`: Higher values indicate more similar binary profiles.
-        * `LENGTH`: This refers to the length of the "alignment", meaning the count of variables that have a `1` in either the reference or the target.
-For example:
+        * `DISTANCE-P-VALUE` / `JACCARD-P-VALUE`: Significance of the match within the distribution of comparisons in the run.
+        * `INTERSECT-RATE(%)`: How much of the target profile is covered by the reference match.
+        * `COMPLETENESS(%)`: How much of the reference profile is covered by the target.

+        Use Hamming distance when you want a distance-like ranking.
+Use Jaccard similarity when sparse overlap or missingness is important.

     ???
+Abstract "Full `rank.txt` column reference"

+        ### Identifiers and run metadata

+        * `RANK`: Match order.
+A rank of `1` is the best match.
+        * `REFERENCE(ID)`: The unique identifier (`primary_key`) for the reference individual.
+        * `TARGET(ID)`: The unique identifier (`primary_key`) for the target individual passed with `--target`.
+        * `FORMAT`: Input format used by the configuration, such as `BFF`, `PXF`, or `CSV`.
+        * `WEIGHTED`: Whether the calculation used variable weights with `--weights`.

+        ### Alignment size

+        * `LENGTH`: Count of variables that have a `1` in either the reference or the target.
+In other words, this is the size of the comparison space for that pair.

+        ???
 Example "`LENGTH` example"

             ```bash
             REF: 0001001
             TAR: 1000001
             ```

-            In this case, the `LENGTH` is 3.
+            In this case, `LENGTH` is `3` because three positions have a `1` in at least one vector.

-        * `WEIGHTED`: Indicates if the calculation used weights (specified with `--w`).
-Possible values are `True` or `False`.
-        * `HAMMING-DISTANCE`: The Hamming distance between the reference and target individuals' vectors.
-The Hamming distance between two strings of equal length is the count of positions at which the corresponding symbols are different.
-In the context of binary strings, it's the number of bit positions where the two strings differ.
-        * `DISTANCE-Z-SCORE`: The empirical `Z-score` from all comparisons between the patient and the reference cohort.
-        * `DISTANCE-P-VALUE`: The statistical significance of the observed `DISTANCE-Z-SCORE`.
-        * `DISTANCE-Z-SCORE(RAND)`: The estimated `Z-score` for two random vectors, assuming the alignment size is equal to `LENGTH`.
+        ### Similarity and distance metrics

+        * `HAMMING-DISTANCE`: Count of positions where the reference and target binary vectors differ.
+Lower values indicate more similar profiles.
+        * `JACCARD-INDEX`: Similarity between the reference and target vectors, calculated as the intersection divided by the union.
+Higher values indicate more similar profiles.

         ???
+Tip "Metric definitions"

+            Hamming distance counts mismatches between two binary strings of equal length.

+            Jaccard similarity focuses on shared `1` values:

+            $$
+            \text{Jaccard} = \frac{\text{Intersection}}{\text{Union}}
+            $$

+        ### Significance statistics

+        * `DISTANCE-Z-SCORE`: Empirical Z-score for the observed Hamming distance compared with all target-reference comparisons in the run.
+        * `DISTANCE-P-VALUE`: Statistical significance associated with `DISTANCE-Z-SCORE`.
+        * `DISTANCE-Z-SCORE(RAND)`: Estimated Z-score for two random binary vectors, assuming the alignment size is equal to `LENGTH`.
+        * `JACCARD-Z-SCORE`: Empirical Z-score for the observed Jaccard index compared with all target-reference comparisons in the run.
+        * `JACCARD-P-VALUE`: Statistical significance associated with `JACCARD-Z-SCORE`.

+        ???
 Tip "`DISTANCE-Z-SCORE(RAND)` calculation"

-            The value comes from the estimated mean and standard deviation of the Hamming distance for binary strings.
-It assumes that each position in the strings has a 50% chance of being a mismatch (independent of other positions).
-The method is grounded in the principles of binomial distribution.
+            This value comes from the estimated mean and standard deviation of the Hamming distance for binary strings.
+It assumes that each position has a 50% chance of being a mismatch, independently of other positions.

-            * The mean is calculated under the assumption of a 50% probability of mismatch at each position.
+            The expected mean is:

+            $$
-            $$ \text{Estimated Average} = \text{Length} \times \text{Probability of Mismatch} $$
+            \text{Estimated Average} = \text{Length} \times \text{Probability of Mismatch}
+            $$

-            where Probability of Mismatch is set at 0.5.
+            where the probability of mismatch is set to `0.5`.

-            * The standard deviation, which provides a measure of the variability or spread of the Hamming distance from the mean.
-This calculation assumes a binomial distribution of mismatches, given the binary nature of the data (match or mismatch).
+            The standard deviation is:

+            $$
-            $$ \text{Estimated Standard Deviation} = \sqrt{\text{Length} \times \text{Probability of Mismatch} \times (1 - \text{Probability of Mismatch})} $$
+            \text{Estimated Standard Deviation} = \sqrt{\text{Length} \times \text{Probability of Mismatch} \times (1 - \text{Probability of Mismatch})}
+            $$

             Finally, the formula for the `Z-score` is:

             $$ Z = \frac{(X - \mu)}{\sigma} $$

-            Where:
-            \( X \) is the value of interest.
-            \( \mu \) is the estimated average.
-            \( \sigma \) is the estimated estandard deviation
+            where \( X \) is the observed value, \( \mu \) is the estimated mean, and \( \sigma \) is the estimated standard deviation.

-            This method is applicable for estimating the Hamming distance in randomly generated binary strings where each position is independently set.

-        * `JACCARD-INDEX`: The Jaccard similarity coefficient between the reference and target individuals' vectors.
-The Jaccard Index for binary digit strings is a measure that calculates the similarity between two strings by dividing the number of positions where both have a `1` by the number of positions where at least one has a `1`.
-        * `JACCARD-Z-SCORE`: The `Z-score` calculated from all comparisons between patients and the reference cohort.
-        * `JACCARD-P-VALUE`: The statistical significance of the observed `JACCARD-Z-SCORE`.
+        ### Variable overlap

-        * `REFERENCE-VARS`: The total number of variables for the reference.
+        * `REFERENCE-VARS`: Total number of variables present in the reference.
-        * `TARGET-VARS`: The total number of variables for the target.
+        * `TARGET-VARS`: Total number of variables present in the target.
-        * `INTERSECT`: The intersection of variables between reference and target.
+        * `INTERSECT`: Number of variables shared by the reference and target.
-        * `INTERSECT-RATE(%)`: The percentage of intersected variables with respect the total number of variables in the target.
+        * `INTERSECT-RATE(%)`: Percentage of target variables also present in the reference.
+        * `COMPLETENESS(%)`: Percentage of reference variables also present in the target.

         ???
 Tip "`INTERSECT-RATE(%)` calculation"

-            The INTERSECT-RATE measures the overlap of variables between reference and target by calculating the proportion of shared variables relative to the total number of variables in the target.

-	        * Intersection Count: The number of variables that exist in both the reference and target sets.
+            `INTERSECT-RATE(%)` measures how much of the target profile is covered by the reference:

             $$
             \text{INTERSECT-RATE(\%)} = \frac{\text{Intersection Count}}{\text{Number of Variables in Target}} \times 100
             $$

-            This metric expresses the overlap as a percentage, where 0% means no overlap and 100% means complete overlap with the target variables.

-        * `COMPLETENESS(%)`: The percentage of intersected variables with respect the total number of variables in the reference.

         ???
 Tip "`COMPLETENESS(%)` calculation"

-            The COMPLETENESS measures the overlap of variables between reference and target by calculating the proportion of shared variables relative to the total number of variables in the reference.

-            * Intersection Count: The number of variables that exist in both the reference and target sets.
+            `COMPLETENESS(%)` measures how much of the reference profile is covered by the target:

             $$
             \text{COMPLETENESS(\%)} = \frac{\text{Intersection Count}}{\text{Number of Variables in Reference}} \times 100
             $$

-            This metric expresses the overlap as a percentage, where 0% means no overlap and 100% means complete overlap with the reference variables.

     ???
 Example "See results from `rank.txt`"